Kyza/driftwm/README.md

 https://github.com/user-attachments/assets/8a468e69-8887-4d27-8457-cdd2753948ca

-Move with 3-finger doubletap-swipe or `Alt` + drag.
+Move window with 3-finger doubletap-swipe or `Alt` + drag.
 Resize with `Alt` + 3-finger swipe.
 Snapping kicks in as edges approach each other.
 Drag past the viewport edge and the canvas auto-pans.

 **Snapped windows form a cluster.** Two benefits: neighbors stay visible at your view's edge for spatial context, and `Shift` + any move/resize/fit action acts on the whole cluster.
 Shuffle a layout in one drag, resize a row of panes proportionally, or scope an overview to just the cluster (`Mod+Shift+W`).
 No explicit grouping to manage.